What You Don’t Know Online Can Hurt You

 Reason #1 – Your Business Details Appear in Front of Consumers Looking for Your Products and Services

 Remember the good old days when you scoured the yellow pages to find businesses offering the products and services you needed?
 Today, all you do is type the product or service you’re looking for into a search engine on your laptop, desktop, or mobile device.
 The businesses that provide those products or services will pop up.
-And, if you type “near me,” it’ll show you everything close enough to drive to from your current location.
+And, if you type “near me,” it’ll show you everything close enough to drive to your current location.

 Pretty slick.
-Those local SEO “near me” searches save you time.
+That local SEO “near me” searches save you time.
 Just choose what you like, pull up the map and directions, and you’re good to go.
 If you look at those results carefully, you’ll see they’re populated by online business directories, much like the yellow pages of bygone days.

 When you compare local SEO vs. organic SEO, both are still important.
 You want a content marketing strategy that helps your pages rank in search engine results for specific keywords and keyword phrases (the goal of organic SEO strategies).
 But local SEO is critical for businesses that serve a localized community.
 It’s somewhat less important for global companies that draw customers from all over.